 - Add grated zucchini, sliced red onion and ¼ teaspoon salt into a bowl and toss to combine.
 Leave aside for 10 minutes.

-- After 10 minutes, squeeze handfuls of zucchini tightly over the sink to remove extra water (It helps to wring it out in a cheesecloth if you have one).
-You will be amazed how much water comes out.
+- After 10 minutes, squeeze handfuls of zucchini over the sink to remove extra water (It helps to wring it out in a cheesecloth if you have one).
+Alternatively, place the zucchini in a fine mesh sieve and press over the sink to remove excess water.

 - Add the squeezed zucchini back into the bowl, add all remaining ingredients (except oil) and mix well until well combined.
-Tip: Mix in a touch of more almond flour or 1 egg white, if the mixture is not holding together and looks too dry (it will depend on the texture of your cooked quinoa)
+Tip: Mix in a touch of more almond flour or 1 egg white, if the mixture is not holding together and looks too dry (it will depend on the texture of your cooked quinoa and the moisture in your zucchini)

 - Serve with marinara sauce, ketchup, sriracha, yogurt sauce, dollop of yoghurt or sour cream.